Bergen County Cohabitation Agreement Lawyers

 Cohabitation, as it’s defined by New Jersey law, does not ordinarily offer the protections of a formal marriage or civil union.
-The knowledgeable Bergen County cohabitation agreement lawyers at Arons & Solomon, P.A., can help you.
+The knowledgeable Bergen County cohabitation agreement lawyers at Arons & Solomon Divorce Lawyers, can help you.
 We know what to include in a cohabitation agreement to protect your assets and your peace of mind.

 How Can Arons & Solomon Help Me If I Need a Cohabitation Agreement in Bergen County, NJ?

 At this juncture in your life, you may need more than simply legal advice.
 Unmarried couples that are cohabitating, unlike married couples, have no fiduciary duty to each other.
 This means neither one owes the other any financial support.

 Unmarried couples in long-term, committed relationships may want to make other arrangements.
 They may wish to formally treat certain aspects of their lives as if they were married.
 To do this, unmarried couples enter into a contract, called a cohabitation agreement.
 It is enforceable like any other contract.

 Here’s how we can use that experience to help you if you need a cohabitation agreement or if you have one and you need to enforce it:

 - Personalized legal representation.
 When you create an attorney-client relationship at Arons & Solomon, you get personalized representation.
 We purposefully keep a selective caseload to make sure we have the resources we need to devote the appropriate time and attention to each case.